Panel moots ‘handling’ levy on cash payments

 PAN threshold

-Gradually, the Centre should reduce the threshold for quoting of PAN, which is currently mandated for banking transactions above ₹50,000 and merchant transactions of more than ₹2 lakh, the panel suggested.
+Gradually, the Centre should reduce the threshold for quoting of PAN, which is currently mandated for banking transactions above Rs.
+50,000 and merchant transactions of more than RS.
+2 lakh, the panel suggested.

 To create parity between cash and digital payments, the panel proposed that eKYC requirements in digital payments should be in consonance with KYC norms for transacting in cash.
 “Transactions which are permitted in cash without KYC should also be permitted on prepaid wallets without KYC,” it said.